eschling/morphogen/README.md

 - tune your augmented system using MIRA
 - evaluate your system on the given test set

-The `- p basic` option says that we should run the workflow path `basic`.
+The `-p basic` option says that we should run the workflow path `basic`.
 The `-O` option specifies the output directory for the workflow.

 There is a very good, if incomplete, ducttape tutorial [here](http://nschneid.github.io/ducttape-crash-course/tutorial.html)